Queue-Fair/magento/README.md

 Tap `CTRL-O` to save and `CTRL-X` to exit nano.

-14) **RECOMMENDED**: In the Queue-Fair Portal, the first Activation rule should be `If Path DOES NOT Contain ajax`, and the second rule should be `If Path DOES NOT Contain rest`, and the second and third rules (which would match your domain or specific page) should have `Logic` set to `AND`.
-This is to prevent the adapter from triggering on Magento AJAX or Rest API calls.
+14) **RECOMMENDED**: In the Queue-Fair Portal, the first Activation rule should be `If Path DOES NOT Contain ajax`, and the second rule should be `If Path DOES NOT Contain rest`, and the second AND third rules (which would match your domain or specific page) should BOTH have `Logic` set to `AND`.
+This is to prevent the Adapter from triggering on Magento AJAX or Rest API calls.
 You really only want the adapter to trigger on page views, rather than background requests.

 That's it you're done!